summydev/weatheree/README.md

-# weatheree- Flutter Web App
+# weatheree- Flutter Weather App

 This is a weather app that shows you:
 - the temperature in your current location